 - The tombs contained ceramic artifacts and gold.

-- Some of the images depict ancient myths, religious rituals, and animals.
+- Images depict ancient myths, religious rituals, and animals.

 - The graves of kings and wealthy people have distinctive markers and are higher up in the mountains than the unmarked graves of poorer members of the group.

 - Replicas of the original stone statues have been created but the stone always deteriorates or develops mold and has to be cleaned.
 This is not the case for the original statutes which remain the same throughout time.

 - Only 60% of the ruins are excavated.
 Further excavation depends on approval by the Colombian government.

-- There is a constant problem with tomb raiders who loot the sites for gold.
+- There’s a constant problem with tomb raiders who loot the sites for gold.

 - Statues show that women were revered and treated with dignity and respect.

 - The ruins are a protected UNESCO World heritage site.

 Fascinated with the ruins I extended my stay at Finca el Cielo for another day of exploring.
 During our second day we had another excellent guide – Ernesto.
 We toured the main archaeological park for hours to view other Mesitas (small tables in Spanish).
 Most of the statues in the park were larger than the ones we saw the day before.
 Many of them were found buried in the jungle near the place they were displayed.